parmentelat/jupyterlab-gridwidth/README.md

 ### as a replacement for for former `split-cell`

-there is no button (yet) in this extension to do the equivalent of the former 'split-cell' thing, you can use
+you can use

+- either press the `<->` button on the notebook toolbar and use the drop down list to perform cell width adjustment (shown in the demo gif above)
-- either keyboard `Alt+1, Alt+2` (meaning you want to use 1 / 2 of the horizontal space)
+- or keyboard `Alt+1, Alt+2` (meaning you want to use 1 / 2 of the horizontal space)
 - or type `gridwidth` in the Palette and pick 1/2
 - or command `gridwidth:toggle-1-2`
 - that you can bind to a keyboard shortcut of your choice